Fleker/Gltn/_nightlies/docs/docs/04_Themes/01_Organization_of_a_Theme_Script.md

     themeCss('color', theme.normcolor);
     setLoaderColor('255,255,255');
 ```

-### Loader Color
-//TODO Make sure this is still true
-The new loading icon is developed entirely in CSS.
-This means the color can be decided by the theme.
-Write the RGB color for the loader, comma separated.
-`setLoaderColor('220, 119, 240');`

 ### Write CSS
 `writeCss(text)` literally inputs CSS and places it in a `<style>` tag.
 In the Blackout example above, I use this to quickly import a web font.